-Note: If you would like to learn how to feel more love and attraction for your partner, check out my new program, which will begin again in February 2014, called “Open Your Heart: A 30 day program to feel more love and attraction for your partner.”
+Please Note: If you would like to learn how to feel more love and attraction for your partner, check out my program called “Open Your Heart: A 30 day program to feel more love and attraction for your partner.”
+And for an in-depth exploration of this topic and all aspects of relationship anxiety please see my Break Free From Relationship Anxiety E-Course.

 My first line of action is to reassure them that it’s normal and more common than they think.
 They only have to access the numerous threads on the e-course forum to see that they’re far from alone in this area.
 It’s not something that’s discussed in Cosmo and Vogue, but it’s a line of thought that’s alive and well in the psyches of thousands of women and men.
 My second line of conversation is to begin to break down the flimsy definition of attraction that our culture propagates.
 Because our culture is obsessed with image, we define beauty only as what is apparent to the camera’s eye.
 It’s skin-deep, or less than skin-deep if you consider the amount of makeup, airbrushing, and photoshopping that is involved in creating a magazine photo.
 We carry this definition of beauty into our intimate relationships and assess our partners through this lens.
 We may consciously say, “I don’t expect him/her to look like a magazine photo,” but we nevertheless define attraction by the superficial criteria that we’ve absorbed since birth.
 How can we do otherwise?
 Cultural conditioning runs deep and it’s only with a great deal of awareness that we can re-wire these habitual ways of seeing.